a-gva/polling-app/README.md

 To stop the Docker container, you can run: `docker-compose down` Please replace the placeholders in the .env file with the actual values for your environment.

-### Installing

-1. Clone the repository: `git clone https://github.com/a-gva/polling-app.git`
-2. Navigate into the project directory: `cd polling-app`
-3. Install the dependencies: `npm install`
-4. At the `backend` folder, start the server with: `npm dev`.
-The server will start running at `http://localhost:3000`.
-5. At the `frontend` folder, start the server with: `npm dev`.
-The client will start running at `http://localhost:3001`.

 ## Backed Environment Variables